zagrski/omni/.github/README.md

 # omni

-Modular utilities designed to speed up Java development by reducing boilerplate code. omni offers a collection of independent modules, allowing you to include only what you need - saving time by avoiding repetitive code and unnecessary dependencies.
+Modular utilities designed to speed up Java development. omni offers a collection of independent modules, allowing you to include only what you need—saving time by avoiding boilerplate code and unnecessary dependencies.

 ## Adding to your project